betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaTheorem/CoverHeuristic/Overview.md

 - When to move to next microsite?
 - Used more in Recovery than at the PhraseStart

-MotoRecovery is after
+MoveRecovery is after

-You can't start a phase with MotoRecovery
+You can't start a phase with MoveRecovery

 ### Reflex